 Checkfront is prepared to handle any transactions that the Payment Provider deems applicable.

-Once you have your Adyen account, you need to obtain some information on your account's Web Service User which will take payments for you through the Adyen API.
+Once you have your Adyen account, you need to obtain some information on your account's Web Service User, which takes payments through the Adyen API.

-Log into your Adyen account and then select Users from the Accounts option in the top-right menu bar.
+Log into your Adyen account and select Users from the Accounts option in the top-right menu.

-When generating an Origin Key, please ensure that the domain name entered does not contain...
+When generating an Origin Key, please ensure the domain name entered does not contain 'www.'

-Your website domain (https://your.domain) must be formatted something like this: https://companyname.checkfront.com.
+Your website domain (https://your.domain) must be formatted like this:

-If the domain name is entered incorrectly, this will only become apparent when you go to test your payment page in Checkfront, so double-check your entry now!
+If the domain name is entered incorrectly, this will only become apparent when you test your payment page in Checkfront, so double-check your entry now!

-Within API URLS and response (Account > Configure > API URLS > Additional data settings), you will also want to include the following data within the response:
+Within API URLS (Account > Configure > API URLS > Additional data settings), you need to include the following data within the response:

 - Card/Card Summary (Last 4 digits of the card number)